BalancedmonkeY/My-Msc-Graphic/IMPORTANT-READ_ME_FIRST.md

 To run on R:
 1. Download MAofDTA.R and madaedit.tar.gz
-2. Open MAofDTA.R within RStudio and install all the packages within library() commands - except for "mada"
-3. If your R console already has "mada" installed this needs to be manually removed:
+2. If your R console already has "mada" installed this needs to be manually removed:
    i) Find where you set your R working directory to be (can use the command getwd() if unsure) ii) Go to the working directory then -> R -> win-library -> 3.3 (version number) iii) You should now see all the packages installed in folders.
 Delete the "mada" folder
+   NOTE: This must be done before opening RStudio.
+3. Open MAofDTA.R within RStudio and install all the packages within library() commands - except for "mada"
 4. Download the ammended mada package:
    i) In RStudio go to the 'Packages' tab in the bottom right panel ii) Select 'Install'